 Bayesian Information Criterion (BIC)

-Let us consider the particular case where n_X = 1.
-Thus we denote \vect{X} = X^1 = X. Moreover, let us denote by \cM_1, \dots, \cM_K the parametric models among the parametric models.
-We suppose here that the parameters of these models have been estimated previously by Maximum Likelihood the on the basis of the sample \left\{ \vect{x}_1,\vect{x}_2,\ldots,\vect{x}_n \right\}.
-We denote by L_i the maximized likelihood for the model \cM_i.
+We denote by \cM_1, \dots, \cM_K the K parametric models we want to test (see parametric models).
+We suppose here that the parameters of these models have been estimated from the sample (see Maximum Likelihood).
+We denote by L_i the maximized likelihood of the sample with respect to the model \cM_i.

 \begin{aligned}